-I found out that porcelain is fired at higher temperatures than stoneware, so it absorbs less moisture.
-Porcelain dishes almost always come in some shade of white color so most don’t have the fancy glazes that stoneware dishes have which could also be a culprit.
+I learned that porcelain is fired at higher temperatures than stoneware, so it absorbs less moisture.
+Porcelain dishes almost always come in some shade of white color so most don’t have the fancy glazes that stoneware dishes have, which could also be a culprit.

 Bowls get seem to get so much hotter than plates in the microwave.